China military bases

 Isthmus of Kra

-You might have noticed that the U.S. military has been trying to cozy up to the Myanmar government in recent years.
+You might have noticed that the U.S. military has been trying to cozy up to the Myanmar government in recent years, following President Obama's historic trip there in November of 2012.
 One reason for this is Myanmar's territory extends south to the Isthmus of Kra.
 This is the stretch of land that connects mainland Asia to Malaysia.
 The isthmus separates the Gulf of Thailand to the east with the Andaman Sea to the west.

 A canal cut through the isthmus would offer Chinese vessels a more direct route to the Indian Ocean.
 They wouldn't have to sail south to Singapore and through the Straits of Malacca.
 The United States has a naval base and an air base in Singapore.
 Should the Kra canal be built, the U.S. wants to be sure they have some control (or influence) over it.